Inferno (operating system): Security features

 Security features include per-process namespaces, authentication, and encryption.
 Applications operate within restricted namespaces, limiting their access to only authorized resources.
 The system supports a range of cryptographic protocols, including RSA, Diffie–Hellman, and symmetric encryption methods such as RC4 and DES.
+Inferno64 continues this with support for the latest version of the SSH protocol and TLS 1.3.
+The owner based security model ensures that each module has a namespace that can only be fully controlled by an administrator, the default user owner is known as Eve in both hosted and native mode.